docker/machine/docs/drivers/exoscale.md

 -   `--exoscale-disk-size`: Disk size for the host in GB (10, 50, 100, 200, 400).
 -   `--exoscale-image`: Image template (eg. ubuntu-14.04, ubuntu-15.10).
 -   `--exoscale-security-group`: Security group.
 It will be created if it doesn't exist.
--   `--exoscale-availability-zone`: exoscale availability zone.
+-   `--exoscale-availability-zone`: Exoscale availability zone.
+-   `--exoscale-ssh-user`: SSH username, which must match the default SSH user for the used image.
+-   `--exoscale-userdata`: Path to file containing user data for cloud-init.

 If a custom security group is provided, you need to ensure that you allow TCP ports 22 and 2376 in an ingress rule.
 Moreover, if you want to use Swarm, also add TCP port 3376.